 Joe Morolong Local Municipality (JMLM) is a Category B municipality and it is classified as one of the B4 municipalities in the province.
 The municipality was established on 6 December 2000 and it is named after Taolo Joseph Morolong who was born at Ditshipeng Village in 1927.
 JMLM is located in the John Taolo Gaetsewe District in the Northern Cape Province, covering a land area of approximately 20,172km2.
-JMLM has a total number of 183 villages classified into 15 wards.
+JMLM has a total number of 186 villages classified into 15 wards.
 Each ward has its own ward Councillor who, together with the 14 PR Councillors, make up the JMLM Municipal Council.
 There are Tribal authorities in our municipal jurisdiction with eight (8) Paramount Chiefs.

 The JMLM is characterized by rural establishments that are mostly connected through gravel and dirt roads and it is regarded as the poorest area in the district.
-According to the 2016 Community Survey of Statistics South Africa, there are about 84 201 people living in JMLM, with 20 707 households.
-There are 168 schools, 4 police stations, 24 clinics and 3 community health centres within the municipal jurisdiction.
+According to the 2022 Census of Statistics South Africa, there are about 125 420 people living in JMLM, with 26 537 households.
 The primary economic sectors in JMLM are agriculture, mining and community services.